browserengineering/book/book/animations.md

 Complex web application use *animations* when transitioning between states.
 These animations help users understand the change and improve visual polish by replacing sudden jumps with gradual changes.
-But to execute these animations smoothly, the browser must use a technique called compositing to minimize redundant work.
+But to execute these animations smoothly, the browser must propare each frame of the animation in minimal time, using GPU acceleration to speed up visual effects and compositing to minimize redundant work.

 JavaScript Animations
 =====================